RJTLM/FIFA-World-Cup-Database-SQL-Python-Advanced-Queries/Documentation/Report.md

 SELECT Round, SUM(home_score + away_score) as TotalGoals FROM FootballMatch WHERE EventID = 9 GROUP BY Round ORDER BY TotalGoals DESC;
 ```

 An advanced SELECT statement that combines the GROUP BY clause with an aggregate function, SUM(), and uses ORDER BY to sort the results.
-It demonstrates complex data aggregation and ordering of the total goals scored in each round of a specific event (in this case, the 2023 event).
-It's an excellent tool for analyzing the progression of the event in terms of scoring, which can reflect the intensity of competition in different stages.
+It demonstrates complex data aggregation and ordering of the total goals scored in each round of the 2023 World Cup event.

 ##### Matches Where Penalty Kicks Were Taken in the 2023 Event: